trisfaizal/Marketing-Site/src/_drafts/gsuite-authenticated-sites-with-cloudcannon-and-saml.md

 ![](/images/blog/gsuite-authenticated-sites-with-cloudcannon-and-saml/screen-shot-2020-01-30-at-20-50-05.png){: .screenshot width="2880" height="1800"}

-You can now customise your App with a name, description and Logo.
+You can now customise your App with a name, description and logo.
 Take care to add this information as you will be unable to update this point.
 Once completed click NEXT.

 ![](/images/blog/gsuite-authenticated-sites-with-cloudcannon-and-saml/screen-shot-2020-01-30-at-20-55-02.png){: .screenshot width="2880" height="1800"}